Big Red Barn Retreat

 - Dr. Richard Tedeschi, PhD

-The phases of PTG represent the process participants must undertake on the road to post-traumatic growth (PTG), which includes grieving what they’ve lost and rebuilding core beliefs.
+The phases of PTG serve as a road that participants must travel in order to achieve posttraumatic growth (PTG).
+This includes grieving what they’ve lost and rebuilding core beliefs.

 TRUST AND CONNECTION